danrouse/beatsaber-quest-modding-guide/README.md

 This guide is intended to serve as a starting point for writing your own mods for Beat Saber for Oculus Quest.
 The modding scene for Quest is fairly small and fast-moving, so certain tools, techniques, and best practices may quickly become outdated, and instructional guides can be hard to find.
 To successfully write mods you'll need to be at least a little bit scrappy and resourceful.

 Certain assumptions are made, like that you are at least vaguely familiar with software development on Windows, and can navigate a terminal.
 Most resources have been created with this in mind.
+Windows is not a hard requirement, but tools and build scripts referenced here all expect it.
 Mods themselves are written in C++, and this guide does not aim to teach the language.

 When in doubt, check out the [BSMG Discord #quest-mod-dev channel](https://discord.gg/beatsabermods), and try searching on Discord before asking questions.
 Browsing through source code of existing mods is another great way to familiarize yourself with coding patterns and practices.